charleschrd/Ai-optimization-lab/training/README.md

 # Training Log — TinyGPT

-This is a snapshot of a successful training session performing on a local VM using GPU passthrough.
+This is a snapshot of a successful training session performed on a local VM using GPU passthrough.

 ![Training in progress](./Training.png)